 As the winner of numerous awards including the internationally acclaimed Red Dot Design Award 2013 and New York City’s 2011 and 2010 Public Design Commission Award, LEESER Architecture is internationally sought after for its reputation of creating innovative, cutting-edge architectural design solutions.

 Thomas Leeser is internationally known for his iconic architectural designs at all scales.
 As principal of his own firm for the past twenty five years, his passion for the fusion of emerging technologies and architecture has driven many of the firm’s award winning designs.
 Thomas’s commitment to architecture extends beyond practicing in the field.
 For the past twenty five years he has been an architecture professor at nine different universities.
-He is currently teaching at Columbia University, Cornell University, Harvard University, and Pratt Institute.
+He is currently teaching at Cornell University and Pratt Institute.
 In his teaching and professional work, Thomas explores his commitment to innovation and the advancement of the field of architecture.
 Thomas specializes in museums, theaters, broadcast and educational facilities.